Jaimeloeuf/SS/spec.md

     - esp needed for things like getting a value out from a object
     - but if all the structs have fixed schema, shouldnt we be able to know the type too?
 - Types on the left hand side like TS and other languages that support Type inference.
+- ?
+Will there be runtime checks? e.g. accessing values on the array pass its bounds?
+    - Will this be a runtime or compile time check? can static analysis work on this?
+    - E.g. In Go lang, there are constants, and these do not need to have any type declaration, it is implicit so since my whole language is constants, then... do we really need to have types?
+Unless we introduce variables, since procedural paradigm is basically impossible without variables...

 ### Primitives
 <!-- consider using this type of int format instead? -->